 Most of these charity days are embraced by schools, as a way to raise money and give their children something to look forward to – who didn’t enjoy casting that school uniform aside to wear whatever they wanted for the grand total of £1?

 Perhaps it’s time more businesses embraced this idea as a way to get their employees more involved.
-Not only can this get your people more engaged, creating a more inclusive workplace culture, but it can tick two boxes by becoming part of your corporate social responsibility too.
+Not only can this get your people more engaged, creating a more inclusive workplace culture, but it can tick two boxes by becoming an active part of your corporate social responsibility too.

 Dressing up can form the basis of a Corporate Social Responsibility plan